Artificial turf–cancer hypothesis: Studies

 A 2019 Yale study showed that there were 306 chemicals in crumb rubber and that 52 of these chemicals were classified as carcinogens by the Environmental Protection Agency (EPA).
 They stated that "a vacuum in our knowledge about the carcinogenic properties of many crumb rubber infill.
 The crumb rubber infill of artificial turf fields contains or emits chemicals that can affect human physiology."

+In 2020, the European Risk Assessment Study on Synthetic Turf Rubber Infill was completed; published in Science of the Total Environment, this was a scientific study funded by companies and industry association from the tyre granulate supply chain, drawing on data from diverse parts of Europe.
+The researchers concluded that "there are no relevant health risks associated with the use of synthetic turfs with ELT-derived infill material".

-A 2021 study published in Science of the Total Environment analyzed the composition of synthetic turf football pitches from 17 countries.
+A 2022 study published in the same journal analyzed the composition of synthetic turf football pitches from 17 countries.
 It confirmed the presence of "hazardous substances in the recycled crumb rubber samples collected all around the world" including PAHs of high and very high concern.
 The study concluded that different stakeholders "must work on a consensus to protect not only human health but also the environment, since there is evidence that crumb rubber hazardous chemicals can reach the environment and affect wildlife."
+The paper did not, however, discuss cancer risk in any detail.

-In March of 2023, investigative reporters from the Philadelphia Inquirer bought souvenir samples of the old Veterans Stadium artificial turf and commissioned diagnostics through the Eurofins Environmental Testing laboratory.
+In March 2023, investigative reporters from the Philadelphia Inquirer bought souvenir samples of the old Veterans Stadium AstroTurf used from 1977–81 and commissioned diagnostics through the Eurofins Environmental Testing laboratory.
 The resulting lab report linked per- and polyfluoroalkyl substances (PFAS) to the turf.
-Six former Philadelphia Phillies who played at Veterans Stadium, home to the team from 1971 to 2003, died from glioblastoma, an aggressive brain cancer: Tug McGraw, Darren Daulton, John Vukovich, John Oates, Ken Brett, and David West.
+Six former Philadelphia Phillies who played at Veterans Stadium, home to the team from 1971 to 2003, died from glioblastoma, an aggressive brain cancer: Tug McGraw, Darren Daulton, John Vukovich, Johnny Oates, Ken Brett, and David West.